-Triangle Pattern for crypto.
-How to find and trade a triangle pattern?
+Triangle pattern for Сrypto trading.
+How to find and trade this pattern?

 When it comes to technical analysis or trading in general, even people who are not into trading immediately imagine patterns of technical analysis.
 In this article, we will look at the most popular and probably the most favorite pattern of all traders – the triangle.

 - How to find a triangle on the chart

 - Consider real examples